nhamranicopado/BootcampBackups/src/customMetadata/copado__Copado_Smart_Help.System_Permissions_Manual_PermSets.md

     </values>
     <values>
         <field>copado__Help_Text__c</field>
-        <value xsi:type="xsd:string">We are now excluding all System Permissions and App Permissions from Profiles (i.e. Manage Cases, View Setup &amp; Config, Two-Factor Authentication, etc).
-IF you need to update a System or App Permission on the Profile, add a Manual Deployment Task to your User Story.</value>
+        <value xsi:type="xsd:string">We are now excluding all System Permissions and App Permissions from Permission Sets (i.e. Manage Cases, View Setup &amp; Config, Two-Factor Authentication, etc).
+IF you need to update a System or App Permission on the Permission Set, add a Manual Deployment Task to your User Story</value>
     </values>
     <values>
         <field>copado__Triggering_Action__c</field>